-For an individual with advanced kidney disease, the benefits of a high protein diet to support pressure injury healing or treat malnutrition may outweigh the potential harms.
+For an individual with advanced kidney disease, the benefits of a high-protein diet to support pressure injury healing or treat malnutrition may outweigh the potential harm.

 In either case, spread an individual’s total protein needs equally between breakfast, lunch, and dinner, making sure to provide 30–40 grams of protein at each meal.

 Doing so optimally supports muscle protein synthesis and therefore pressure injury healing and skin integrity.